Manny Phesto: Career

 In June 2019 Manny released his sophomore full length project Over South produced entirely by TZ1.

+Since 2019, Phesto has released additional music and appeared as a featured artist on songs and projects by other musicians.
+Beyond music, he founded the creative collective Cloud Committee, co-developed the cannabis brand Coughee with rapper Devin the Dude, and co-founded the footwear company Scenic Society.
+In 2026, Scenic Society released its first sneaker, the 55406, inspired by South Minneapolis and its surrounding community.

 Manny's upbringing in a working-class family of artists and activists including Ricardo Levins Morales, Richard Levins, Rosario Morales, and Aurora Levins Morales has influenced recurring themes in his music.
 He has worked with the Poor People's Economic Human Rights Campaign as a community organizer and was an official endorser of its directors 2012 bid for Vice President on the Green Party ticket.

 Marketing

 During the 2014 midterm election he launched his "Manny Phesto for Minnesota" campaign in which he was "running" as a write-in candidate for any ballot position where his fans felt he was needed.
 Manny's yard signs appeared in yards throughout the twin cities.
-In the years since he has reintroduced the yard sign campaigns with "Manny Phesto for US", and most recently, "Manny Phesto for the People" in May 2019 in support of his new Over South album with producer TZ1.
+In the years since he has reintroduced the yard sign campaigns with "Manny Phesto for US", and most recently, "Manny Phesto for the People" in support of his Over South album with producer TZ1.

 Manny has gathered "endorsement photos" from artists including Slug of Atmosphere, Immortal Technique, Mystikal, Rittz, Ghostface Killah, Action Bronson, and others.
 A couple of which were highlighted in this article by XXL.
 Manny has also adopted a Metro Transit (Minnesota) bus Shelter in Minneapolis.